marcobacis/marcobacis.github.io/content/blog/2024-polenta-and-deploy/index.md

 ### First Day: Trip and Nightly Snowshoe hike

 The first day started way before arriving at the hotel.
-I left bergamo for the mountains with a guest: [Jaga](https://jagasantagostino.com/)!
+I left Bergamo for the mountains with a guest: [Jaga](https://jagasantagostino.com/)!
 During the trip we talked about his newfound love for home automation (I discovered a great millimiter-wave sensor that can track inside the house, and much more), home servers and his life in Sardinia.

 After arriving at the nice small village of Pinzolo, it was time for the first activity of the Polenta&Deploy: lunch!
 To inaugurate the event, I ate a nice Polenta with pork shank.